Georgia Opposition Seeks To Trounce Billionaires Party In Key Poll - UrduPoint

 "Georgian Dream is unchecked in its use of unlimited administrative and financial resources", said analyst Gia Nodia.

+Despite a spike in coronavirus infections, there were early signs sign of a higher voter turnout than for the parliamentary elections in 2016. those casting ballots were required to wear face masks.

-Turnout was 19 percent at 0800 GMT, four hours after polls opened, the Central Election Commission said.
+Turnout stood at nearly 46 percent as of 1300 GMT, the Central Election Commission said.

 On Thursday, tens of thousands of Saakashvili supporters staged a rally in Tbilisi's central square, cheering as he addressed them by video link.

-The charismatic reformer was forced to flee Georgia at the end of his second term as president in 2013, fearing arrest after prosecutors accused him of abusing power -- charges he has denied, insisting they were politically motivated.
+The charismatic reformer was forced to flee Georgia at the end of his second term as president in 2013, fearing arrest after prosecutors accused him of abusing power -- charges he has denied.

-In power since the 2012 parliamentary elections, Georgian Dream's popularity has plummeted due to discontent over its failure to address economic stagnation and perceived backsliding on its commitment to democracy.
+In power since 2012, Georgian Dream's popularity has plummeted due to discontent over its failure to address economic stagnation and perceived backsliding on its commitment to democracy.

 Critics accuse Ivanishvili of persecuting political opponents and creating a corrupt system in which private interests dominate politics.